tidy-finance/website/docs/20_data.md

 ## First glimpse of the CRSP sample

-Before we move on to other data sources, let us look at some descriptive statistics of the CRSP sample which is our main source for stock returns.
+Before we move on to other data sources, let us look at some descriptive statistics of the CRSP sample, which is our main source for stock returns.

 ```r